ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 val gateway = Gateway.compose(products, reviews)
 ```

 The gateway acquires each Federation schema through `_service`.
-You may also pass pinned Federation SDL as the third argument to `Subgraph.federation`.
+To pin a Federation schema, pass its SDL as the third argument to `Subgraph.federation`.

 The gateway reads entity information from the Federation schemas.
 You do not need to add the `Lookup` configuration described in the next section.